A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts

 \section{Introduction}

-A {\em rectangular layout} $\LL$ is a partition of a rectangle $R$ into a set $\{ r_1,r_2 \ldots , r_n\}$ of disjoint smaller rectangles by vertical and horizontal line segments so that no four smaller rectangles meet at the same point.
-For a plane graph $G$, we say a rectangular layout $\LL$ {\em represents} $G$ if the following hold: (1) The set of smaller rectangles of $\LL$ one-to-one corresponds to the set of vertices of $G$; and (2) two vertices $u$ and $v$ are adjacent in $G$ if and only if their corresponding rectangles in $\LL$ share a common boundary.
-In other words, if $\LL$ represents $G$, then $G$ is the dual graph of $\LL$.

-An {\em area assignment function} of $G=(V,E)$ is a function $a: V \rightarrow \mathbb{R}^+$.
-We say a rectangular layout $\LL$ is a {\em rectangular cartogram} for $G$ with respect to $a$ if $\LL$ represents $G$ and, for every $u\in V$, the area of the rectangle in $\LL$ corresponding to $u$ equals to $a(u)$.
+A {\em rectangular layout} $\LL$ is a partition of a rectangle $R$ into a set $R(\LL)=\{ r_1, \ldots , r_n\}$ of disjoint smaller rectangles by vertical and horizontal line segments so that no four smaller rectangles meet at the same point.
+An {\em area assignment function} of a rectangular layout $\LL$ is a function $a: R(\LL) \rightarrow \mathbb{R}^+$.
+We say $\LL$ is a {\em rectangular cartogram} for $a$ if the area of each $r_i\in R(\LL)$ equals to $a(r_i)$.
 We also say $\LL$ {\em realizes} the area assignment function $a$.